Scout24/yum-repo-server/README.md

 * Graphical web interface to browse repositories and their contents
 * Link system to create virtual repositories that can dynamically point to other repositories
 * Easily extensible due to good test coverage
+* Propagation of RPMs from one staging repository to the next
 * Command line wrapper for more comfort, see [http://github.com/is24-herold/yum-repo-client]